 |

-About Wu and Tao In chapter 4 of Tao-te ching we read: Tao is like the empty of the vessel but in our usage of the vessel we must be in guard against the fullness.
+Tao as a Bottomless Pit Chapter 4 of Tao-te ching reads: Tao is like the empty of the vessel but in our usage of the vessel we must be in guard against the fullness.
 (James Legge).
-Legge doesn't explain why should we be on guard against the fullness?
-In fact Legge translates "all
+Legge doesn't explain why should we be on guard against the fullness.
+In fact, he translates "all

 |